ColinConwell/DeepNSD/README.md

 # DeepNSD

- This repository contains code and analysis for the ongoing DeepNSD project, an attempt to characterize the representational structure of human visual cortex with the massive [NSD](http://naturalscenesdataset.org/) fMRI dataset and a bountiful abundance of deep neural network models.
+ This repository contains code and analysis for the ongoing DeepNSD project, an attempt to characterize the representational structure of human visual cortex with the massive [NSD](http://naturalscenesdataset.org/) fMRI dataset and a bountiful cornucopia of deep neural network models.

  A manuscript that details results obtained using this pipeline may be found at the reference below.